TheDucker1/Emulators/README.md

 # Emulators

-Creating some emulator with C
+Creating some emulator using C

 Credits are listed in files (if had)

 In Progress:
 ```
-CHIP-8 interpreter (yes I know this is an interpreter)
+Modern CHIP-8
+SCHIP
 ```

 Finished:
 ```
+CHIP-8
 ```

 Todo List: